 Risk Management Objectives and Framework

 The Board is responsible for determining the risk appetite for Tatton.
 The Firm has established a risk management framework to identify, measure, monitor, manage and mitigate risks.
 Heads of Department and their staff have primary responsibility for managing and mitigating the risks specific to their area.
 The Compliance function is responsible for ensuring that the firm meets is regulatory responsibilities and that the Compliance Monitoring Plan is completed with reports detailing any issues and recommendations sent to the Board.
-An annual financial Controls audit is completed by Deloitte.

 Risks are identified and assessed as part of the Firm’s ICAAP and Pillar 2 processes these include: